Why women live longer than men (Part 4 of Your Brain at 100).

 This history reflects the cumulative exposure to sex hormones and your exposure to parenting.

-This phenomenon was first noticed in centenarian women — a remarkable number of them had babies late in life.
+This phenomenon was first noticed in centenarian women — a remarkable number had babies late in life.

 According to the LLFS, women who gave birth to a child after the age of forty have four times greater odds of reaching 100 compared to women who have their last child before the age of forty.